juicedata/juicefs/CONTRIBUTING.md

 ## Sign the CLA

 Before you can contribute to JuiceFS, you will need to sign the [Contributor License Agreement](https://cla-assistant.io/juicedata/juicefs).
+There're a CLA assistant to guide you when you first time submit a pull request.

 ## What is a Good PR